nhoffman/Seq/README.rst

 Package: Seq
 ============

+**This project is deprecated - I'm leaving it here because some very old projects depend on it, but please don't use this for anything new!**

 This package contains many utilities for biological sequence manipulation that I have accumulated over the years.
 The first thing to point out is that there is much duplication of functionality